 A Special Guardian must be aged over 18 years and must not be a parent of the child.
 Joint applications may be made.
 There is no requirement that joint applicants are married.
 It is possible to apply for a Special Guardianship Order if:

-- You have had the child live with you for three of the last five years (and the child has not ceased living with you more than 3 months before the application); or
+- the child has lived with you for three of the last five years (and the child has not ceased living with you more than 3 months before the application); or

-- If the child is in care of a Local Authority and the Local Authority consents to you making an application; or
+- the child is in Local Authority care and the Local Authority consents to you making an application; or

-- You are a relative of the child and the child has resided with you for at least one year immediately pre-dating an application for a Special Guardianship Order ; or
+- you are a relative of the child and the child has resided with you for at least one year immediately pre-dating an application; or

 Do I need a Special Guardianship Order if I have a Residence Order or Child Arrangements Order for residence?